Injuries Due to Repetitive Motion or Cumulative Trauma

 Maine’s workers’ compensation system provides benefits for repetitive motion and cumulative trauma injuries arising in the workplace.
 Maine law requires that employees notify their supervisor within 30 days of the injury.
 For employees suffering from a repetitive stress injury, this notice requirement becomes more complex.
 Often, the employee will not experience pain or injury for several months or years.
 When the pain first develops, it is often gradual and worsens overtime.

 An employee should report any repetitive motion or cumulative trauma injury as soon as they begin to experience pain that stems from performance of a work duty.
 The earlier you report this form of injury, the better for your case.
 Failure to report a repetitive motion injury within 30 days from when you knew or should have known about it will bar you from receiving workers’ compensation benefits.

 Employees with repetitive motion injuries must also prove that the injury arose out of and in the course of employment.
 Unlike a sudden injury arising from a singular accident, repetitive stress injuries are harder to trace the origin of.
-An experienced Maine workers’ compensation attorney can help you overcome this hurdle.Maine Employee Rights Group: Zealous Representation of Employees with Repetitive Motion Injuries
+An experienced Maine workers’ compensation attorney can help you overcome this hurdle.Maine Employee Rights Group: Zealous Representation of Employees With Repetitive Motion Injuries

 The dedicated legal team at Maine Employee Rights Group zealously fights for maximum benefits for all employees injured on the job, including those who have experienced a repetitive motion or cumulative trauma injury.
 These workers’ compensation cases are among the toughest to win, but with our experienced team on your side you can rest assured that your best interests are being served.
-Call us today at 1 207.874.0905 to schedule a free initial consultation.
+Call us today at 207.874.0905 to schedule an initial consultation.